minkyu-choi04/Perceptual_Losses_for_Real_Time_Style_Transfer/README.md

 pytorch 0.4.1.post2
 ```
 ## Dataset
-The residual network is trained with [`LSUN`](http://lsun.cs.princeton.edu/2017/ "LSUN")
+The residual network is trained with [`LSUN`](http://lsun.cs.princeton.edu/2017/ "LSUN").
-The pre-trained VGG-net is used provided by pytorch.
+The pre-trained VGG-net provided by pytorch is used.

 ## Usage
 ```